walterhiggins/ScriptCraft/docs/API-Reference.md

 ### command() function

- The `command()` function is used to expose javascript functions for use by non-operators (regular players).
-Only operators should be allowed use raw javascript using the `/js` command because it is too powerful for use by regular players and can be easily abused.
-However, the command() function and the `/jsp` command let you (the operator / server administrator / plugin author) safely expose javascript functions for use by players.
+ The `command()` function is used to expose JavaScript functions for use by non-operators (regular players).
+Only operators should be allowed use raw JavaScript using the `/js` command because it is too powerful for use by regular players and can be easily abused.
+However, the command() function and the `/jsp` command let you (the operator / server administrator / plugin author) safely expose JavaScript functions for use by players.

 #### Parameters

  In prior versions there were three parameters: Name, Options, Intercepts.
  There are now optionally four parameters: Name, Function, Options, Intercepts.

- * Name : The named javascript function which will be invoked when the command is invoked by a player.
+ * Name : The named JavaScript function which will be invoked when the command is invoked by a player.
 In earlier versions, without the second Function parameter, the name of the function would be used as the command name.
 So it was important to name the function accordingly.